aliAljaffer/azure-3t-app/README.md

 Deploys a three tier web app that uses App Service for the frontend (React) and the backend (Express.js) and an Azure SQL database for the database tier.

+## CI/CD Enabled Version of the Project

+Visit my other repository: [terraform-3t-app-with-cicd](https://github.com/aliAljaffer/terraform-3t-app-with-cicd) to see how I integrated a CI/CD pipeline that deploys the resources using Terraform and handles building and pushing the Docker images to Dockerhub, which are in turn used in the Terraform configuation for App Service.

 ## Features

 - Scalable solution, offering autoscaling based on CPU and Memory Utilization using Azure Monitor Autoscale settings.